Flyleaf (band): Between the Stars (2014–2016)

 Flyleaf announced that a new album was in the works for a 2014 release and released a teaser video on PledgeMusic.com.
 The new album was fully funded on February 2, 2014.
 On March 29, they confirmed Don Gilmore as the producer for their upcoming album.

 On May 20, 2014, Flyleaf announced that they were now signed to Loud & Proud Records and would be releasing their album in early fall.
 The first single will be released in July and tour dates will be announced after that.

 "Set Me on Fire", the lead single from the upcoming album, Between the Stars, premiered on July 1 through Revolver.
 The album was released on September 16, 2014.
+They then went on tour in support of the album.

 The band released the album cover via a puzzle game starting on July 21, 2014. and the track list the following day.

+In 2015 the group headlined the “Hottest Chicks In Hard Rock' Tour alongside The Agonist and Fit For Rivals.
+Also headlining the “SnoCore Tour” alongside Adelita's Way.

 Between the Stars is also the band's first release from their new home, label Loud & Proud Records.

 May's departure and hiatus (2016–2022)

 On August 15, 2016, lead vocalist Kristen May announced her departure from the band, citing a growing desire to stay at home with her family and that she never really felt as if she was part of the band.

 Following May's departure, the band went on hiatus.
 The remaining members went on to pursue other interests.
 Jared, along with his wife, Kat formed a musical duo called Kat&Jared in 2017.
 Bhattacharya would tour with P.O.D. as their keyboardist from 2016 until 2018.
 He and Seals, along with P.O.D. drummer Wuv Bernardo formed a musical project called Belle and the Dragon, they released their debut album Birthrights in 2020.
+Seals joined Crobot in 2023.

 Sturm's return (2022–present)

-Sometime in 2021, the band's social media accounts were reactivated after being inactive since the band's hiatus.
+In 2021, the band's social media accounts were reactivated after being inactive since the band's hiatus.
 In November 2022, the band began teasing their return, including releasing band photos with their original lead singer, Lacey Sturm.
-The band's profile pictures on their social media accounts would later change and feature the phrase Flyleaf with Lacey Sturm on November 7, 2022.
+On November 7, 2022, the band's profile pictures on their social media accounts changed to feature the phrase Flyleaf with Lacey Sturm.
+On April 27, 2023, the band played a reunion show in Belton, Texas, marking their first live performance in 7 years, and the first with Sturm in nearly 11 years.
+On December 6, 2024, the band began offering pre-orders for the first vinyl pressing of their self-titled album, to be released in 2025, 20 years after the album's original release.
+The group have performed at several festivals in 2025 with Sturm as the vocalist.